How to Escape from the Prison of Bitterness

 Prayer

 Lord, forgive me for arrogantly imagining that I am not in desperate need of your mercy.
-I receive your mercy and choose to forgive.
+I humbly receive your mercy and choose to forgive.
 (Be as specific as necessary.)
-Now, Holy Spirit, release me from all bitterness.
+Now, Holy Spirit, I ask you to release me from all bitterness.
 I walk out of my self-imposed prison into the glorious freedom of forgiveness.
 Amen.

 You must make allowance for each other's faults and forgive the person who offends you.
 Remember, the Lord forgave you, so you must forgive others.
 Colossians 3:13 (NLT)